 One extra place that you can put your “savings” is on to your debt!
 When you pay off your debts you free up money to do some real lasting savings.
 Get those credit cards out of your life and you will quickly have money to save for retirement, college, cars, emergencies and houses.

 Now that you know where to save it is time to get saving.
-Use the calculator below to help you figure out how much you need to save.

 Want a bit more help?
 Check out my one on one financial coaching.